-The Programming section administers the federal and state airport capital improvement programs (ACIP), which provide programming and project accounting for capital improvements at Michigan airports.
+The Airport Development section administers the federal and state airport capital improvement programs (ACIP), which provide project management, programming, and project accounting for capital improvements at Michigan airports.
 The section also provides budget and accountability for funds used for operating the Office of Aeronautics, as well as other administrative responsibilities.